debck/File-Creator-CLI/README.md

 <h2 align="center">File-Creator-CLI</h2>
 <h2 align="center">A simple Command Line application which allows you to create files in your directory/folder, with all types of file extension <bold>in a more interactive way.</bold></h2>

+> Made with :heart: for Windows 💻  users, who cannot use `touch` command to create files :+1:

 ## Installation:
 ` npm install -g filecreator-cli `